 REQUIREMENTS FOR NOTARIAL ACTS.
 Under the bill, a notarial officer who takes an acknowledgment of a record, a verification of a statement on oath or affirmation, or witnesses a signature, could only do so based on personal knowledge or satisfactory evidence of the identity of the individual appearing before the notarial officer, whether in person or appearing before the notarial officer remotely through the use of communication technology.
-Additionally, the Assembly Judiciary Committee amendments provided that a verification of oath or affirmation of a credible witness could take place either by the witness personally appearing before the notarial officer to appear.
+Additionally, the Assembly Judiciary Committee amendments provided that a verification of oath or affirmation of a credible witness could take place either by the witness personally appearing before the notarial officer or by the witness using communication technology to appear.